 EarthLink Digital Millennium Copyright Act Policy

-EarthLink is committed to compliance with copyright law and expects all members and visitors to do the same.
+EarthLink is committed to compliance with copyright law and expects all its subscribers and visitors to do the same.
 The Digital Millennium Copyright Act of 1998 ("DMCA") provides recourse for owners of copyrighted material who believe that their rights under U.S. copyright law have been infringed by means of the Internet.
 Under the DMCA, copyright owners may notify the designated agent of an Internet service provider about any alleged infringement of their protected works, as appearing on Web pages controlled or operated by the service provider.

 Upon receipt of a properly delivered notification satisfying the requirements of the DMCA, EarthLink will take down the allegedly infringing material or disable access to it.
-If the member who posted the content believes in good faith that the take down or disabling was improper under the DMCA, the member may submit a counter-notification to EarthLink.
+If the subscriber who posted the content believes in good faith that the take down or disabling was improper under the DMCA, the subscriber may submit a counter-notification to EarthLink.
 If the counter-notification is presented in accordance with the requirements of the DMCA, EarthLink will post the disputed content again or re-enable access to it.
 In all events, EarthLink will not be a party to any dispute between third parties over alleged copyright infringement and will not seek to make an independent determination as to the validity of any claim that is the subject of any DMCA notification.

 EarthLink is providing the following information to you for informational purposes only.
 This information should NOT be construed as legal advice.
 If you believe that your rights have been violated and to help you understand your legal rights, you may wish to seek legal counsel.